EXPOSURE EXCERPT, or a small peek into P.O.’s head while the scene in the post C’EST LA VIE above is taking place in APPREHENSION. Enjoy! 😉

 Yann snorts, pushing his tortoise-shell glasses up his nose.
 “No need.
 I should be the one thanking Zac.”

-“And I owe you two a solid,” Yann salutes them with his cup.
-“I’d have been stuck on a regional flight from hell with his bloody grouchy-arse, otherwise…”
+“And I owe you two a solid.”
+Yann salutes them with his cup.
+“I’d have been stuck on a regional flight from hell with his grouchy arse, otherwise…”

 “Nothing caffeine can’t cure.”
 Leo practically shoves my cup up under my nose.
 “Come on, man.
 Do us a solid and be done with it.”

 “Appreciate your concern.”
-I salute them before swallowing my first sip, smacking my lips to an all-male chorus of relieved sighs.
+I salute them before swallowing my first sip, smacking my lips to a chorus of relieved sighs.
 Go figure.
 But then again, my addiction has been such a catch-all excuse, you won’t see me complaining.

 I stretch my legs out diagonal to the table, sighing contentedly, the view so much better from where I sit.
 Now if only Zac could move his newly appointed seat six inches or so to the left, it’d be a perfect one.
 As he’s whispering something in Magali’s ear with a wolfish grin tacked on his face, I wisely decide not to push the issue.

-I crane my neck to the side instead, and take a discreet peek at Aurèle over the heads of the coffee drinking crowd standing between us.
+I crane my neck to the side instead, and take a discreet peek at Aurèle.
 Hunched over Harry, she’s totally focused on her screen, as usual, unaware of her surroundings.
-And to be perfectly honest, I love that, for now, I’m the only one seemingly having an in with her… I pick up my phone, a slow grin crawling up my face as I read her latest comment.
+And to be perfectly honest, I love that, for now, I’m the only one seemingly having an in with her … I pick up my phone, a slow grin crawling up my face as I read her latest comment.